UAE's first flying taxi station named DXV

 Photo: Supplied

-The approval enables Skyports Infrastructure (Skyports) to continue with the development of its DXV facility, where commercial air taxi operations are scheduled to begin next year.
+The approval enables Skyports Infrastructure (Skyports) to continue with the development of the facility.

-DXV, named for its location near Dubai International Airport (DXB), is the first facility to receive design approval under the newly established UAE Vertiport Regulations.

 Skyports and the GCAA said in a joint statement that the “technical design approval is a crucial milestone in the country’s regulatory framework”.